Too many islands, too little time! Thailand alone has more than its

 sense of getting away from it all that's harder and harder to come by in

-- Ko Adang Far
+Phuket proper. - Ko Adang

 out in the Andaman Sea, the formidable mountains of Ko Adang rise over